sushmaakoju/acl2023-nlrse-clulab-SICCK-dataset/README.md

 **Author's note:** I have received inquiries if entire data analysis until before fine tuning was done by me.
 The data analysis was done by me, out of interest in understanding the data and I conducted this involuntarily by applying my Data Science and Analysis skills and my interest for understanding the language and the data.
 The data analyses include:

 - Programmatic data analysis on the data and annotator analysis and post-hoc analysis.
-- Manual data analyses on the linguistic and lexical analysis such as <a href="https://github.com/sushmaakoju/clulab-releases/blob/master/acl2023-nlrse-sicck/data/original-sick-examples/sick-data-compositionality.csv">Compositional aspects of SICK dataset</a>.
+- Manual data analyses on the linguistic and lexical analysis such as <a href="https://github.com/sushmaakoju/releases-clulab-SICCK/blob/main/data/original-sick-examples/sick-data-compositionality.csv">Compositional aspects of SICK dataset</a>.

+## Natural Logic Group

+The Natural Logic Group was created by Prof. Mihai Surdeanu in Aug 2022.
+The goal was to discuss and study Natual Logic and exchange the information about Neurosymbolic methods to evaluate Language models.
+We were a group of 5 members.
+I organized and maintained details of group meetings as well as followed up study and learning sessions among whoever were interested.
+We studied algorithmic alignment and various aspects of logic.
+I presented some topics in Logic, during Aug-Nov 2022: <a href="https://github.com/sushmaakoju/research-experience/tree/main/university-of-arizona#natural-logic-group-presentations-aug-2022---nov-2022">Natural Logic Group Presentations Aug 2022 - Nov 2022</a>.

+- This work is primarily based on this study led by me, under the supervision of Prof. Mihai Surdeanu: - <a href="https://github.com/sushmaakoju/research-experience/blob/main/university-of-arizona/Natural-logic-group-meeting.pdf"> Natural Logic Meeting minutes and weekly task/study statuses</a>.
+For more details, please contact: sushmaakoju@arizona.edu.

 ## Code

 Author: sushmaakoju@arizona.edu

 The code was run on two different settings: Google Colab using python and Scala respectively.
-- <a href="https://github.com/clulab/releases/tree/sushma/acl2023-nlrse-sicck/code">Colab Notebooks Code for SICCK dataset generation, annotations, zero-shot evaluation and finetuning of NLI models and evaluation</a>.
+- <a href="https://github.com/sushmaakoju/releases-clulab-SICCK/tree/main/code">Colab Notebooks Code for SICCK dataset generation, annotations, zero-shot evaluation and finetuning of NLI models and evaluation</a>.
-- The <a href="https://github.com/clulab/releases/tree/sushma/acl2023-nlrse-sicck/code/generating-modified-sentences/natlog"> scala code for generating modified object parts of sentences using Clulab Processors software </a>.
+- The <a href="https://github.com/sushmaakoju/releases-clulab-SICCK/tree/main/code/generating-modified-sentences/natlog"> scala code for generating modified object parts of sentences using Clulab Processors software </a>.

 ### Acknowledgements
 This work is under supervision of Prof. Mihai Surdeanu, University of Arizona.